Travel insurance for Japan

-Japan is fast-becoming one of the world's premier travel destinations.
-Annual tourist visits to the country have increased by roughly 20 million since the year 2000, and with stunning scenery, seafood and cities, it’s easy to see why.
+Japan is fast-becoming one of the world's premier travel destinations and with stunning scenery, seafood and cities, it’s easy to see why.

 Whether you’re exploring the bustling streets of Tokyo or exploring the mountains in Hokkaido, it’s essential that you protect yourself with a comprehensive insurance policy when visiting Japan.
 Natural disasters, broken bones and damaged valuables can all turn your Japanese adventure into an expensive and upsetting experience.

 What does my insurance cover in Japan?

 - Unlimited medical and evacuation expenses that arise due to unexpected events while on your journey

 - Cancellation fees and lost deposits –increase your cover depending on the cost of your journey

 - Personal items if they are stolen or damaged

 - Rental car excess should you have an accident